littlespace/alert_manager/README.md

 ```

 ## Deployment
 AM deployment supports teamviews.
-Different teams can deploy different instances of the alert manager backend and set the team name using the config setting (agent.TeamName).
-A common database and UI Deployment can be used organization wide.
-The team name is used to partition alerts and teamviews ensure that alerts belonging to a particular team can only be viewed/actioned by members of that team.
+Alerts are partitioned by team name which is extracted from the incoming alert webhook URL.
+Alert views can then be filtered by team so that members of a team can only view/action their own alerts.

 ## Listeners
 Currently a generic webhook listener is supported that receives alerts from any sources capable of sending alert data to a webhook endpoint.
 The webhook listener has parsers defined for decoding the json body of the alert message received externally.
 There are parsers [parsers](./listener/parsers) supported for a few alerting sources.
 If your source supports custom json bodies, the generic json parser can be used.
 New parsers can be easily added.